Non-isothermal Non-isothermal kinetics kinetics

 Equation (13) is exactly what we want, no more and no less.
 To have a free trial of DCS, simply click Free trial

-Q1: The resin was accidentally left at 70°C for an hour, how much degree of curing it has experienced?
+Q1: The resin was unintentionally left at 70°C for an hour, how much degree of curing it has experienced?

-Many commercially available mathematics software, e.g. MatLab, Mathmatica can be used to solve the differential equation.
-Alternatively, VisualLab, a universal syntax free new generation powerful mathematics software also developed by CaoTechnology, can be even more convenient and useful.
+Alternatively, generic commercially available mathematics software, e.g. MatLab, Mathmatica can be used to solve the differential equation to calculate answers as long as all the parameters for the autocatalytic model are known.
+However, VisualLab, a universal syntax free new generation powerful mathematics software also developed by CaoTechnology, can be even more convenient and useful.
 Simply type in the equation and parameters in, click Button Solve, one learns that the resin has cured 3.27% by exposing to 70°C for an hour.
 The graph below is a screenshot showing how easily VisualLab solves this question.
 Note that a very small number, 0.0000001 in this case (can be any) is required for the initial curing.
 This is a feature of the autocatalytic model - cannot be 0.

 curing kinetics by differential equation